josbeir/cakephp-json-api/README.md

 ![json:api](http://jsonapi.org/images/jsonapi.png)

-This plugin implements [neomerx/json-api](https://github.com/neomerx/json-api) for cakephp3
+This plugin implements [neomerx/json-api](https://github.com/neomerx/json-api) for cakephp3.

+> JSON API is a specification for how a client should request that resources be fetched or modified, and how a server should respond to those requests.
+>
+> JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.
+This efficiency is achieved without compromising readability, flexibility, or discoverability.
+>
+> JSON API requires use of the JSON API media type (application/vnd.api+json) for exchanging data.

 ## Disclaimer

 Very much a work in progress.
 My goal is make it as feature complete as possible but contributions are welcome.
+Features are added on an occasional basis.

 ## Installation